 When Thor falls in love with Jane Foster he disobeyed his father by falling in love with mortal women.
 He refused to return to Asgard for a number of years which caused many problems between him and his father.
 It was revealed to Thor that his natural mother was the Elder Goddess Gaea hence why he was always so fond of the planet.
 Over the years the number of enemies that Thor had to encounter increased tenfold and instead of simply being a part-time protector of Earth he began to take residence there and was absent from Asgard for quite some time in his attempts to defend the planet.

-Thor battled with Surtur the fire demon who at the time attempted to take over Asgard.
-Meanwhile Loki was growing ever more powerful because he had taken possession of the Odin Ring.
-Thor later returned to Earth every now and then while he while he also dealt with cosmic threats as well as those found in Asgard.
+Thor battled with the fire demon known as Surtur, who at the time attempted to take over Asgard.
+Meanwhile, Loki was growing ever more powerful because he had taken possession of the Odin Ring.
+Thor later returned to Earth every now and then, while he also dealt with cosmic threats as well as those found in Asgard.

-With the help of the Elder of the Universe the Collector Thor was able to help the Avengers in battle against Graviton, Ultron and Count Nefaria.
-Passing himself off as Odin Thor was also able to thwart another take over from Mangog.
-To do this he was able to wield the Odinsword.
-He was later saved by Volstagg when apparently the Odin Force became a sentient being and Odin was able to save him from sure death when he created a false Ragnarok and had a reporter by the name of Red Norvell die in his place.
+With the help of the Elder of the Universe known as the Collector, Thor was able to assist the Avengers in many arduous battles against Graviton, Ultron and Count Nefaria.
+Passing himself off as Odin, Thor was also able to thwart another takeover from Mangog.
+To do this, he was able to wield the Odinsword.
+He was later saved by Volstagg, when apparently the Odin Force became a sentient being.
+Odin was able to save him from certain death, when he created a false Ragnarok and had a reporter by the name of Red Norvell die in his place.

 When the threat the titanic space-gods known as the Celestials pose to Earth and the Gods of Earth, Thor decided to defend Earth against the Celestial Fourth Host and after many encounters he learned of the true beginnings of Asgard as well as Odin’s plan to defend Earth from these extraterrestrial beings.
 Even though Odin attempted to halt the Celestials judgement by gathering the entire life energies of all Asgard, adding its power to his own and then assuming control of the Destroyer armor (which grew to over 2,000 feet tall to match the Celestials in size and stature) and by wielding the massive Oversword of Asgard with which to battle the gigantic aliens, he was soundly defeated and thoroughly humbled.
 Thor himself then attacked the Celestials but he, too, was defeated.
 The Earth, and Thor, were spared and the Celestials left only after they were given an offering by the Elder Goddess Gaea on behalf of the Skymothers of Earth's pantheons, and offering of twelve perfect human beings.
 It was at this time that Thor first learned that his true birth mother was in fact Gaea.
 His maternal heritage seems to explain Thor's ability to control solid earth and its tectonic structure.